padra1386/Premium-Bot/README.md

 If you encounter any issues during installation or setup, refer to the troubleshooting section in the documentation or raise an issue on the [GitHub repository](https://github.com/padra1386/Premium-Bot/issues).
 ```

-Feel free to replace placeholder text like `your-username`, `my_password`, `your-database-name`, etc., with the actual values specific to your setup.